- Hits: 148

 The most recent allegations also have called attention to Israel’s purchase of foreign military equipment with U.S. assistance funds.
 The intent of the U.S. foreign military sales program is to provide customers for American defense firms by stipulating that U.S. aid be used only to purchase American-made defense items.
 Although American Eurocopter is a U.S. corporation with some 250 employees at its facility in Grand Prairie, TX, the Panther helicopter is not American-made.
 It is assembled and flight-tested in the United States, but the components were designed and made in France.

 Despite the apparent contradiction between the intent of the foreign military sales program and Israel’s purchase of a European defense product via a subsidiary in the United States, American Eurocopter and the government of Israel say they haven’t violated U.S. law in this case.
 Fifty-one percent of a product purchased with U.S. military assistance funds must be manufactured in the U.S. and it must be assembled in the United States, according to regulations published by the Defense Security Assistance Agency (DSAA), the principal U.S. agency responsible for overseeing U.S. foreign military-financed defense products.
-American Eurocopter President David O. Smith told the Washington Report that his company is responsible for the Panther’s construction, systems development and integration and flight testing, which ensures that its sale of the Panther conforms at least to the letter of U.S. foreign military aid regulations.
+American Eurocopter President David O. Smith told the Washington Report on Middle East Affairs, that his company is responsible for the Panther’s construction, systems development and integration and flight testing, which ensures that its sale of the Panther conforms at least to the letter of U.S. foreign military aid regulations.

 The obvious question that arises from the allegations about Alex Eyal and Uri Edeslburg is, how could this happen again?
 To answer this question it first is necessary to understand the procedures governing U.S. military aid, of which Israel is the largest recipient in the world.

 Obtaining U.S. Products